alishagogna/nextjs/README.md

 ### `npm run dev`

-*Install extension Thunder Client to test rest api

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

+*Install extension Thunder Client to test rest api